Durumagi: History

-The origin of durumagi traces back to at least the Three Kingdoms of Korea, where it originated from a long coat worn by the northern nomadic people to fend off cold weather in ancient times.Korean historical academia considers that the origins of the durumagi can be traced back to the Goguryeo period.
+The origin of durumagi traces back to at least the Three Kingdoms of Korea, where it originated from a long coat worn by the northern Chinese to fend off cold weather in ancient times.
+This form of paofu (Chinese robes) was mid-calf in length and had binding which were similar to those used in the jeogori.
+These robes look similar to the zhiju (直裾), which date as far back as the Shang dynasty.